The News Audit is a simple way to eliminate unnecessary news consumption from your life and make time for things that really matter.

 Over the next few weeks, Clint and I had some interesting conversations about his news consumption habits and how important to him they really were.

 Politics and certain cultural issues were very important to Clint, I learned.
 And doing his best to be a “well-informed citizen” was a value he believed in strongly.
-But it was also a value he hadn’t explored or clarified in much of detail.
+But it was also a value he hadn’t explored or clarified in much detail.

 In one conversation, we talked about how many hours per day it actually took to remain a “well-informed citizen.”
 I asked him to give me some examples of information he had gleaned from yesterday’s news that had made him more well-informed about a particular political or cultural issue he cared about.